axiom4/library/docs/README_PART4.md

 Now, you can run your Django development server and access the API endpoints for the Book model.
 For example, you can go to `http://localhost:8000/api/books/` to see a list of all books in JSON format, or use the browsable API to interact with the endpoints.

 ![Books admin](/docs/images/part4_3.png)

+### Api authetication

+The `path('api-auth/', include('rest_framework.urls'))` line includes the default login and logout views for use with the browsable API provided by Django REST Framework.
+This is particularly useful during development as it allows you to easily authenticate and test your API endpoints directly from the browser.

+By including `rest_framework.urls`, you automatically get the following URLs:

+- `login/`: A login view that allows users to authenticate via the browsable API.
+- `logout/`: A logout view that allows users to end their session via the browsable API.

+These views use Django's authentication system, so you'll need to have users created in your Django project (e.g., via the admin interface) to be able to log in.